 Educational Requirements for Certified Surgical Technologists

-Successful surgical technologists say that the best way to become a Certified Surgical Technologist (CST) is to first earn a degree or certificate through a nine month to two year college or university program accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES).
+The best way to become a Certified Surgical Technologist (CST) is to earn a degree or certificate through a program accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES).

-Accredited surgical technology programs make graduates more competitive in the job market by providing them with a solid medical background, thorough understanding of surgical procedures and the technical skills needed in an OR.
+Accredited surgical technology programs make graduates more competitive in the job market by providing them with a solid medical background, thorough understanding of surgical procedures and the technical skills needed in an operating room.
 Programs may include the following courses: